francisco-rodriguez-cuenca/reinforcement_learning_tracker/20230116/2023_Towards Deployable RL - What’s Broken with RL Research and a Potential Fix.md

     * Impressive singular experiments give a false sense of progress
     * We need more rigorous evaluation of difficulty and success: stability, deployment time and cost, testability and life-cycles are critical
     * The publication standard is that failure cases are almost never reported, stability is impossible to tell, and software design issues are not discussed.

+## 2. Generalist Agents vs Deployable RL Systems

+* Two views:
+  * __Generalist/AI first__: Future progress will be made by focusing attention on large-scale training of agents that solve diverse problems, with the hope that along the way a generalist agent will develop, and be a useful component in various real world problems
+  * __Deployable RL/RL second__: Seek to design RL algorithms that solve concrete real world problems
+* The five problems of the introduction are relevant to both approaches
+* With the current knowledge of the field, we should seek the second (Deployed RL) approach.

+## 3. Principles of Deployable RL Research

+* At present, RL is __uneconomical to deploy__.
+* To change it:
+  * Research on how to deploy it effectively
+  * Better understanding of the gains RL brings
+* They propose a constructive model with three general principles:
+  * __Challenges instead of benchmarks__:
+    * _Challenge_: _problem sponsored by a group of researchers from academia/industry, instead of comparing algorithms, solve a real world problem and bring real world value
+    * _Credit for contributing challenges_: A rigorous presentation of a challenge (description, community and supporting platform) should be credited
+    * _Measurable progress is the main criterion for publication_: Every publication should explain the limitations and issues with the proposed algorithm and how it addresses problems specifically.
+    * _Weight class_: Computing power available should be reported to address the significance of the results
+  * __Theory papers shoud address specific challenges__:
+    * The goal of the research should be well justified in terms of its potential impact on real world problems.
+Should also consider problems that have to do with the life cycle of software such as data acquisition, debugging, testability and performance deterioration.
+  * __Design Patterns Oriented Research__:
+    * Real-world RL based systems should have conceptual solutions to problems where issues such as terstability, debuggability, and other system life-cycle issues are addressed.
+    * We forsee that one way to make significant progress on a challenge would be by developing novel design patterns for it.

+## 4. Actionable Next Steps:

+* To us, deployable RL means RL that can work at scale, be economically feasibl, and can eventually be put in the field.
+* Here is what you can do:
+  * __Contribute challenges__:
+    * Requires deep understanding of the application domain, with many disciplines of impact (healthcare, engineering...)
+    * Might require industry and academia joining forces
+  * __Frame your own research__: Frame the research effort within deployable RL principles.
+  * __Critize others' research__: Coordinate with researchers, reviewers and area chairs.
+Ask how a paper gets the field closer to real-world impact.